kingoomieiii/new-openables-continued/README.md

 Let me know item names to add to wish list.
 I will grow list as I find items suitable to add.
 Please I need people who will send me translations for nop-locale-enUS.lua to other languages.
 Localized SubZones are in for deDE, esES, esMX, frFR, itIT, koKR, ptBR, ruRU, zhCN and zhTW.

-Source pulled from [this curseforge](https://www.curseforge.com/wow/addons/new-openables) project as the author has since abandoned it
+Source pulled from [this curseforge](https://www.curseforge.com/wow/addons/new-openables) project as the author has since abandoned it.
+Afterwards forked from srhinos maintenance repo at https://github.com/srhinos/new-openables/